 - Storage - Loaf will keep fresh in a cool corner of your kitchen for up to 2 days, in the fridge for up to 5 days.
 Slices can also be individually wrapped in baking paper and frozen in ziplock bags in the freezer.
 They keep in the freezer for up to a month and can be popped in the toaster to be reheated.

-- Substitutions - Brown sugar can be replaced with regular or rapadura sugar.
-Spelt flour can be replaced with wholemeal flour.
+- Flour - Spelt flour can be replaced with wholemeal flour in the same quantity.

 - Make It Dairy Free - Replace Greek yoghurt with coconut or plant-based yoghurt.